 Irene Ballester is a PhD student and research assistant at the Computer Vision Lab at TU Wien.
-She is a Marie Curie ITN fellow for the visuAAL project.
+She is a Marie Curie ITN fellow for the visuAAL project working on AI for dementia care.

 She holds a BSc degree in Industrial Technology Engineering (2017) and an MSc degree in Industrial Engineering (2020), both from the University of Zaragoza, Spain.